Fraunhofer-IMS/AIfES_for_Arduino/README.md

 <https://www.arduino.cc/en/guide/libraries>

 ## Roadmap
 The AIfES team at Fraunhofer IMS is constantly working on new features and network types.
-The next feature you can look forward to is:

-### Convolutional Neural Networks (ConvNet)
-Soon, classical ConvNets can be executed and trained in AIfES.